hanabi/hanabi.github.io/Reference.md

 ### Hard Bluffs

+- First, see the section on [How to Tell the Difference Between a Finesse and a Bluff (Part 2)](#how-to-tell-the-difference-between-a-finesse-and-a-bluff-part-2---bluffs-are-on-mismatched-cards).
-- Sometimes, it can be ambiguous as to whether a player blind-played a card into a *Bluff* or a *Finesse* + *Prompt*.
-In this situation, *Occam's Razor* applies, so players should always opt with the former (simpler) interpretation.
+- Sometimes, it can be ambiguous as to whether a player blind-played a card into a *Bluff*, or they blind-played into a *Finesse* + *Prompt*.
+In this situation, *Occam's Razor* applies, so players should go with the *Bluff* interpretation, since it is simpler.
 When such a *Bluff* occurs, it is called a *Hard Bluff* to disambiguate from situations where *Bluffs* happen with no ambiguity.
 - For example, this is a *Finesse* + *Prompt* and **not** a *Hard Bluff*:
   - Only red 1 is played on the stacks.
   - Cathy has a 3 clued in her hand (with no color information on it).